Chart Color Schemes

 Health performance in Garden Suburb is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Garden Suburb faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence indicate common health conditions are somewhat prevalent across all age groups but more so among older cohorts.
+Garden Suburb faces significant health challenges, according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence indicate common health conditions are somewhat prevalent across all age groups, but more so among older cohorts.

-Private health cover is very high at approximately 57% of the total population, around 1,135 people, compared to 51.9% across Rest of NSW.
-The most common medical conditions are mental health issues and arthritis, affecting 10.2% and 9.9% of residents respectively.
-However, 64.1% of residents claim to be completely clear of medical ailments, similar to the 63.3% across Rest of NSW.
-Health outcomes among working-age populations are broadly typical.
-The area has 16.6%, or 332 people, aged 65 and over, lower than the 23.4% in Rest of NSW.
-Health outcomes among seniors present some challenges but rank lower nationally compared to the broader population.
+Private health cover is very high at approximately 57% of the total population (~1,135 people), compared to 51.9% across Regional NSW.
+The most common medical conditions are mental health issues and arthritis, impacting 10.2% and 9.9% of residents respectively.
+64.1% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
+Health outcomes among the working-age population are broadly typical.
+The area has 16.7% of residents aged 65 and over (334 people), lower than the 23.4% in Regional NSW.
+Health outcomes among seniors present some challenges, but rank lower nationally than the broader population.

 Frequently Asked Questions - Health